microenvgen/Culturomics/Library preparation/First_PCR.md

 | H2O (NFW/A)       |      -     |     -     |    -    |     13,25    |    1445   |
 |                   |            |           |         | Vol total--> |    2180   |

-8. Repartir mezcla de reacción en las 2 primeras columnas de una placa de PCR Nest full-skirt y colocar en slot 3 (133 ul por pocillo).
+8. Distribute the reaction mix into the first 2 columns of a full-skirt Nest PCR plate and place it in slot 3 (133 µl per well).
-9. Colocar placa con el ADN molde ("template") en el slot 4 (darle un spin de 1 min antes).
+9. Place the template DNA plate in slot 4 (spin for 1 minute beforehand).
-10. Lanzar el script Primera_PCR.py
+10. Run the Primera_PCR.py script.
-	- Primero distribuye 20 ul de la mezcla de reacción de PCR en la placa de PCR
+- First, distribute 20 µl of the PCR reaction mix onto the PCR plate.
-	- Añade 5 ul de la placa de molde a la placa de PCR
+- Add 5 µl of the template plate to the PCR plate.
-	- Si la PCR es externa el protocolo termina aquí.
-Hay que sellar la placa de PCR y llevarla el termociclador externo.
-También hay que sellar y conservar la placa de ADN molde convenientemente.
+- If the PCR is external, the protocol ends here.
+The PCR plate must be sealed and transferred to the external thermal cycler.
+The template DNA plate must also be sealed and stored properly.
-	- Si la PCR es interna hay que sellar la placa de PCR y darle a continuar para que se ejecute el protocolo de PCR.
-Mientras se ejecuta el protocolo de PCR se puede recoger la placa de ADN molde y el resto de labwares.
+- If the PCR is internal, seal the PCR plate and press Continue to run the PCR protocol.
+While the PCR protocol is running, you can collect the template DNA plate and the rest of the labware.

 8. Distribute the reaction mix in the first 2 columns of a full-skirt Nest PCR plate and place in slot 3 (133 ul per well).
 9. Place the plate with the template DNA in slot 4 (give it a spin for 1 min beforehand).